AumPauskar/blog/content/posts/dotnet/csharp-basics.md

 C# syntax is similar to other C-style languages like Java and C++.
 Here are some basic elements:

-- **Variables**: Declared with a type followed by the variable name.
+-  Variables : Declared with a type followed by the variable name.
     ```csharp
     int age = 30;
     string name = "Aum";
     ```
+    The variables in C# are required hence the value of the variable cannot be set as null.
+This can be fixed using the nullanary operator by using something like `int age? = 30;` which allows the variables to be both an int or null.

-- **Data Types**: C# has several built-in data types, including:
+-  Data Types : C# has several built-in data types, including:
     - `int`: Represents integer values.
     - `double`: Represents floating-point numbers.
     - `bool`: Represents boolean values (`true` or `false`).
     - `string`: Represents a sequence of characters.
-- **Control Structures**: C# supports various control structures, such as:
+-  Control Structures : C# supports various control structures, such as:
-    - **If statements**: Used for conditional execution.
+    -  If statements : Used for conditional execution.
-    - **For loops**: Used for iterating over a range of values.
+    - For loops : Used for iterating over a range of values.
-    - **Switch statements**: Used for selecting one of many code blocks to execute.
+    -  Switch statements : Used for selecting one of many code blocks to execute.

-- **Functions**: Defined using the `void` keyword for functions that do not return a value, or with a specific return type.
+- Functions: Defined using the `void` keyword for functions that do not return a value, or with a specific return type (int, String, bool etc...).
     ```csharp
     void Greet(string name) {
         Console.WriteLine($"Hello, {name}!");
     }
     ```

-- **Classes and Objects**: C# is an object-oriented language, allowing you to define classes and create objects.
+- Classes and Objects: C# is an object-oriented language, allowing you to define classes and create objects.
     ```csharp

     class Person {